 Section 1Who Needs to Take TOPSS/OPI

-If you assume teaching duties without first being cleared through pre-screening and/or taking and passing the TOPSS, your department runs the risk of a significant fine levied by the State of Pennsylvania for each course section that you teach.
+If you assume teaching duties without first being cleared through pre-screening and/or taking and passing the TOPSS, your department runs the risk of a significant $10,000 fine levied by the State of Pennsylvania for each course section that you teach.

-ICAPE completes a comprehensive initial review of all new teaching assistants who will be communicating with students in a broad range of instructional contexts: lecture courses, seminar courses, recitation sessions, clinics, lab classes, individualized independent study courses, emailing students with instructions and feedback, grading student work and engaging in office hours and tutoring with students.
-In accordance with PA State mandate, we do not require testing for courses taught primarily in languages other than English (e.g., an intermediate to advanced level language class taught primarily in Chinese), but we require testing for laboratories, seminar classes, office hour consultations, grading sessions, etc. In the case of tutors at Lehigh University (e.g. the Writing Center, the Learning Center, etc.), the language assessment is recommended but not required.
+Regardless of linguistic and cultural background, ICAPE assesses all new teaching assistants who will be communicating with students in a broad range of instructional contexts: lecture courses, seminar courses, recitation sessions, clinics, lab classes, individualized independent study courses, emailing students with instructions and feedback, grading student work and engaging in office hours and tutoring with students.
+In accordance with PA State mandate, we do not require testing for courses taught primarily in languages other than English (e.g., an intermediate to advanced level language class taught primarily in Chinese), but we DO require testing for laboratories, seminar classes, office hour consultations, grading sessions, etc. In the case of tutors at Lehigh University (e.g. the Writing Center, the Learning Center, etc.), the language assessment is recommended but not required.

-After this screening, your department will be notified as to which students are required to take the TOPSS, which students qualify for an Oral Proficiency Interview (OPI), or require no further testing.
+After this pre-screening, your department will be notified as to which students are required to take the TOPSS, which students qualify for an Oral Proficiency Interview (OPI), or which students require no further testing.
 If you feel you have been required to take the TOPSS in error, please speak to your department.
-They will send a TOPSS Reevaluation Form to ICAPE.
+Your department can contact firstname.lastname@example.org.